X-DE1/easy_night/README.md

-# Easy night
+# X-DE Modpack

-Adds to Minetest Game a crafting recipe for torches with leafs, a sleeping bag, sleep at 18:44 and modify when to sleep.
+It adds different mods and i modified some of them to my liking.

 ## Installation

 ### ContentDB

 * Content > Browse Online Content
-* Search for "Easy night"
+* Search for "X-DE Modpack"
 * Click Install

 ### Manually

-- Unzip the archive, rename the folder to `easy_night` and place it in `.../minetest/mods/`
+- Unzip the archive, rename the folder to `xde_modpack` and place it in `.../minetest/mods/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/mods/`.